September 18, 2021

-Times: Check-in, evening activity registration, and dinner begin at 4:30 pm on June 8.
-The program concludes at 9:30 am on June 9.
+Times: Check-in and evening activity registration begins at 5:00 pm on September 18.
+Dinner begins at 5:30 pm.
+The program concludes at 9:30 am on September 19.

-Calling all Scouts!
+Calling all Scouts and Families!
 Join us for a unique camping experience in the countryside of Old Sturbridge Village!
-On Saturday, June 8, Cub and Boy Scouts, Girl Scouts, and their families are invited to pitch their tents in the Village and enjoy an evening of tours and activities throughout the museum.
+On Saturday, September 18, Cub and Boy Scouts, Girl Scouts, and their families are invited to pitch their tents in the Village and enjoy an evening of tours and activities throughout the museum.
 The evening will be topped off with stories by a roaring bonfire.
 Not a scout?
 No problem: all families are welcome!

-Participants will enjoy a barbecue dinner and continental breakfast in the morning.
+Participants will enjoy a barbecue dinner and hot breakfast in the morning.
 Two-day admission to the Village is included.

 Ages: Ages 5+; One adult required for every five children; one-to-one ratio for children under the age of 6